Eren121/SFML-Math/README.md

 | SFML_MATH_DISABLE_STREAM_OUTPUT | Disable `operator<<`      |
 | SFML_MATH_DISABLE_ALGEBRA | Disable algebra (`dot`, `length`, ...) |

 This disable integration in namespace `sf`.
-But the functions are always accessible using in namespace `sfmath`.
+But the functions are always accessible in namespace `sfmath`.
-So even when disabled, you can always use `using namespace sfmath` to use these functionalities.
+So even when disabled, you can always use `using namespace sfmath;` to use these functionalities.